yXiangXiong/CMTGF/README.md

 The 3D U-Net was a older nnU-Net created by [FabianIsensee](https://github.com/yXiangXiong/nnUNet), it was used to segment aortic mask from NCE-CT.

-The folloiwing 3D MTGA was created by [Xiang-Yu Xiong](https://github.com/yXiangXiong), it contains a generator, a discriminator and a classifier.
+The following 3D MTGA was created by [Xiang-Yu Xiong](https://github.com/yXiangXiong), it contains a generator, a discriminator and a classifier.

 <img src='imgs/visual_abstract.png' width="800px"/>